 Alternative corridors were considered by the Scott Wilson Kirkpatrick design team whenever topography allowed.
 One key change from earlier proposals was to move the route north of Cowcaddens, offering significant economic benefits, and to build large sections of the route on elevated structures.
 Several junctions were proposed to allow for quick access to the city centre and sufficient capacity was integrated to ensure through traffic would be unimpeded, even at 1990 levels.

 Scott Wilson Kirkpatrick advised that the likely capital cost of completion would be considerable but were unable to provide the necessary details in the initial report.
-Final proposals would be presented in 1963 as part of the final highway plan for the city.
+Final proposals would be presented in 1963 as part of their highway plan for the entire city.

 The approved corridor for the Inner Ring Road placed it within several Comprehensive Development Areas (CDAs).
 Much of the motorway was to be constructed on elevated structures to allow for the continuation of the existing street network below.

-The final design for the Inner Ring Road (shown at the top of this page) was approved by the Corporation in 1963 when Scott Wilson Kirkpatrick submitted highway proposals for the entire city.
+The final design for the Inner Ring Road (shown at the top of this page) was approved by the Corporation in 1963.
 These proposals were subsequently included within “A Highway Plan for Glasgow”, published in 1965.

-This final proposal included minor changes to junction layouts on the north and south flanks.
+The proposal included minor changes to junction layouts on the north and south flanks.
 A notable deletion was an on ramp for eastbound traffic located mid-way along the north flank adjacent to the slip roads for the Maryhill Motorway.
-It was also decided to cover a section through Charing Cross in cut-and-cover tunnel to reduce visual impact.
+It was also decided to place the section through Charing Cross in cut-and-cover tunnel to reduce visual impact.
 Details of how the Inner Ring Road would connect to the radial routes was also provided.

 The Highway Plan made recommendations on the phasing of construction of the route.
 The north and west flanks, being located within priority areas for comprehensive redevelopment, would be progressed first.
 The east and south flanks would follow within ten years and would be designed to carry higher flows of traffic than the other two sides.